EOEPCA/deployment-guide/docs/building-blocks/application-quality.md

 bash validation.sh
 ```

-This checks that the required pods, services, ingress resources and public endpoints exist.
+This checks that the required pods and services are present and that the public endpoint responds.

 If SonarQube is enabled, the validation also checks the SonarQube namespace, services and APISIX route.